-The editors of Tech&Learning are pleased to welcome Alex Seeskin from the University of Chicago Urban Education Institute (UEI) to the next T&L Leadership Summit, due to be held October 4 and 5 in downtown Chicago.
-The theme of the Summit is "Using Data to Personalize Learning."
-The analysis and insights from UEI's recent report "Using Data to Improve Schools from the Ground Up" will serve as the conversation starter for the day.
+Alex Seeskin from the University of Chicago Urban Education Institute (UEI) spoke at the T&L Leadership Summit, held last in downtown Chicago.
+The theme of the Summit was "Using Data to Personalize Learning."
+The analysis and insights from UEI's recent report "Using Data to Improve Schools from the Ground Up" served as the conversation starter for the day.

 The mission of the Urban Education Institute is to produce knowledge to create reliably excellent urban schooling.
 UEI's knowledge on the driving forces behind school improvement and student success stems from nearly three decades of rigorous applied research, and from putting that research into practice within its own teacher education program and public school as well as more than 6,000 schools across the nation.